 Improved Marketability and Brand Reputation

-The Power of Green is undeniable as businesses of all kinds continue to recognize the positive benefits that embracing sustainability can bring.
+The Power of Green is undeniable as businesses of all kinds continue to recognize the positive benefits what commercial property sustainability can bring.
 In terms of commercial real estate, it can provide a hefty economic return.

 Investing in green upgrades to buildings, such as energy-efficient appliances and fixtures, automated controls, renewable energy sources, and more can have tremendous financial payoff through reduced energy costs and increased marketability of the property.